csc-training/portable-gpu-programming/intro-day/docs/01-parallel-programming.md

 </div>

-# Parallel programming models {.section}
+# Parallel Programming Models {.section}

-# Parallel programming models
+# Parallel Programming Models I

 - Parallel execution is based on threads or processes (or both) which run at the same time on different CPU cores
 - Processes